 - 3 Guiding principles of planning enforcement - 3.1 When a breach of planning control has taken place, the LPA will look carefully at a number of factors when considering what action is appropriate. - 3.2 The first factor is expediency.
 This is about assessing the harm being caused by the breach.
-Harm may arise through a range or combination of issues, such as: - Adverse impact on visual amenity due to poor design or materials - Adverse impact on neighbouring amenity due to noise, overlooking or loss of privacy - Inappropriate or conspicuous development that has an adverse impact on a protected landscape or Conservation Area - Loss of protected trees - 3.3 The LPA must ensure any enforcement action is commensurate with the breach of planning control to which it relates.
+Harm may arise through a range or combination of issues, such as: - Adverse impact on visual amenity due to poor design or materials - Adverse impact on neighbouring amenity due to noise, overlooking or loss of privacy - Inappropriate or conspicuous development that has an adverse impact on a protected landscape or Conservation Area - Loss of protected trees - 3.3 In looking at expediency, the LPA will consider the Development Plan and whether or not the unauthorised development conflicts with the adopted policies.
+The more harm being caused, the more likely it is that there is a conflict with the development plan, and the more likely it is that it will be expedient to take enforcement action due to the need to stop the harm.
+The LPA must ensure any enforcement action is commensurate with the breach of planning control to which it relates.
 Enforcement action will not normally be taken to remedy trivial or technical breaches of control which are considered to cause no harm to amenity or harm to the public interest.
-The LPA will also need to consider the impacts and costs of taking action, including the available resources and what is likely to be achieved.
-If there is little harm it may not be expedient to pursue the matter, particularly if the costs are high. - 3.4 The second factor is proportionality.
+The LPA will also need to consider the impacts and costs of taking action, including the available resources to do so and what is likely to be achieved.
+If there is little harm, it may not be expedient to pursue the matter, particularly if the costs are high. - 3.4 The second factor is proportionality.
 Enforcement action should always be proportionate to the seriousness of the harm being caused.
 It should not be taken solely to 'regularise' development that is otherwise acceptable on its planning merits, but for which planning permission has not been sought.
 The Courts have been clear that the role of the enforcement system is to secure compliance, not to punish. - 3.5 The third factor is consistency.
 It is important to take a similar approach to similar cases to achieve similar outcomes.
 This provides reliability for local communities and other stakeholders and allows them to know what to expect from the LPA. - 3.6 While the legislation gives the LPA strong legal powers to deal with breaches of planning control, in most cases the first approach is to use negotiation to reach a satisfactory resolution in a timely manner.
-Negotiations often result in a mutually agreeable solution more quickly than formal action.
+The aim of negotiation is to achieve one of the following outcomes: Negotiations often result in a mutually agreeable solution more quickly than formal action.
 Still, they should proceed in a timely and committed manner and should not be allowed to delay a formal resolution of the planning breach.